 A.12 Purchase of sexual services

-The purchase of sexual services is prohibited under Norwegian and Swedish law.
+The purchase of sexual services is prohibited under Norwegian law.
 This prohibition also applies to employees travelling in an official capacity in other countries.

 We shall give advice which protect the interests of our cooperating partners.
 All information and conditions shall be characterised by respect for cooperating partners, society at large and the environment.

 Whistleblowing means bringing unacceptable conditions at the work place to the attention of someone who is able to something about it.
 Examples of unacceptable conditions are violations of laws, internal regulations or guidelines.
 Anyone who becomes aware of matters which he/she believes are in violation of rules or guidelines which apply to the company is encouraged to report this.
 Whistleblowing is instrumental in ensuring that unacceptable conditions are rectified.
 Each employee is encouraged to report unacceptable conditions as this can help the company to develop, but there is normally no reporting requirement.
 Employees do have a duty to report criminal acts and matters which put lives or health at risk.
 There are several ways of reporting unacceptable conditions.
 The whistleblowing should first be made to the immediate superior and documented in writing.
 Supplementary routines related to whistleblowing are described in the company’s personnel manual.